 Ms. Walker is a recognized Super Lawyers Selectee (2018 and 2019) and past Rising Star (2013).
 She was also named one of Chicago's Top 40 under 40 by The National Law Journal (2014).
 She has designed curriculum, taught courses, and guest lectured for numerous academic institutions and professional bar organizations.
 She is a prior Governing Committee member of the ABA's Forum on the Entertainment and Sports Industries and has chaired committees for the Chicago Bar Association and College Art Association.
 Ms. Walker student taught at the University of Illinois, her alma mater, and earned her J.D. from Loyola University Chicago School of Law.
 She is licensed to practice in the state of Illinois and in the United States District Courts for the Northern District of Illinois.

-John O’Neill joins Lawyers for the Creative Arts after completing an AmeriCorps term with Illinois JusticeCorps in Kane County.
+John O’Neill joined Lawyers for the Creative Arts after completing an AmeriCorps term with Illinois JusticeCorps in Kane County.
 JusticeCorps is an Illinois Bar Foundation program that partners court navigators with self-represented litigants in courthouses around the state.
-John holds degrees in music performance, political science, and Russian from Lawrence University in Appleton, Wisconsin.
+John holds degrees in music performance and political science from Lawrence University in Appleton, Wisconsin.
 Before his work with the Illinois Bar Foundation, John pursued a variety of volunteer and internship opportunities at Interlochen Center for the Arts, the National Alliance on Mental Illness, and the Library of Congress.
-In his free time, John enjoys cooking, hiking, and practicing his Russian language skills.
-John continues to be a passionate musician and instructor in the Chicago area and greatly looks forward to joining the staff at LCA.
+John continues to be a passionate musician and instructor in the Chicago area and couldn't be prouder to support artists in the area.

 Stacy Streur is a practicing attorney who represents software and Cloud service providers in connection with technology procurement contracts.
 She also represents small business owners and artists in connection with copyright and trademark issues and privacy and data security matters.
 Ms. Streur teaches intellectual property law.
 She has an LLM in Intellectual Property and recently earned the Certified Information Privacy Professional credential from the International Association of Privacy Professionals.